 The keywords you add to the Schema Markup will describe the content to the search engines.
 Although there isn’t a limit on the number of keywords you can add to this field, adding a huge number of keywords can do more harm than good.

 Search engines’ usage of meta keywords is a separate topic for discussion; however, Bing uses them cautiously only to identify spam pages.
 Hence, we recommend leaving the field with the default value or adding only a reasonable number of keywords.

 With the rise in the number of voice searches and everyone looking to get ahead of the game, Speakable Schema makes your most important information coherent and easy to read.
 With Speakable, you select the information you want Google to read and use for your audience.
 In addition, the Speakable schema.org property identifies sections within an article or a web page best suited for audio playback using text-to-speech (TTS).

 And the last option would let you select the Article Type.
-You’ll see three different options available to choose — Article, Blog Post and News Article.
+You’ll see three different options available to choose from — Article, Blog Post, and News Article.
 Let’s get to know more about each type.

 This type is used more in general and widely covers usage across any article.
 Hence, Rank Math, by default, sets Article as type, but you can always change it to a more specific one.

 If you’re covering blog posts on your website, then you can set the article type as Blog Post.
 As a matter of fact,

 Article under the Schema.org hierarchy.
 The usage of the type Article or Blog Post for your article is completely a choice of yours.
 But given that, Google’s guidelines recommend using the most specific Schema Type, it is suggested to choose Blog Post as the type whenever it is applicable.

 If your post is an article on a News website, then you can set the type as News Article.
 Rank Math includes a fully compliant News Sitemap generator, which is a requirement for your site to be featured in Google News, Google Discover, and other time-sensitive content.